Journal of Digestive Diseases

 The Vancouver system of referencing should be used.
 In the text, references should be cited using superscript Arabic numerals in the order in which they appear.
 If cited in tables or figure legends, number according to the first identification of the table or figure in the text.

 Cite the names of all authors when there are six or fewer; when seven or more, list the first three followed by et al. Do not use ibid. or op cit.
 Reference to unpublished data and personal communications should not appear in the list but should be cited in the text only (e.g. Smith A, 2000, unpublished data).
 All citations mentioned in the text, tables or figures must be listed in the reference list.
-We recommend the use of a tool such as Reference Manager for reference management and formatting.

 Names of journals should be abbreviated in the style used in Index Medicus.